 - Reflect on your own teaching skills and take them to the next level.

 The module is held over the course of the semester.
 It consists of online seminars and self-study/development phases.
-The online seminars are split into two sessions lasting four hours and four sessions lasting one and a half hours.
+The units are spread over four 2.5 hour workshops.

-Coach: The Innovation in Learning Institute (ILI) is the centre for excellence in e-learning at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and is one of the research institutes of the Faculty of Humanities, Social Sciences, and Theology.
-An interdisciplinary team of roughly 30 experts from the humanities and technical subjects carry out research and design concepts for digital, media-based lifelong learning, covering the whole spectrum from school children to older adults.
+Claudia Schmidt and Sónia Hetzner both work at the Institut für Lern-Innovation (ILI) as part of an interdisciplinary team of roughly 30 academics from the humanities and engineering sciences, who carry out research into lifelong digital, media-assisted learning, from school children to senior citizens.
+ILI is the center for excellence in e-learning at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) and is one of the research institutes of the Faculty of Humanities, Social Sciences, and Theology.
 As part of a large network of European and national partners, ILI is involved in various different projects and offers services, advice and knowledge transfer.